Crime and the Criminal Justice System

 What is a detention hearing?

-If the police or DHSS keep you in custody after your arrest, you may have one or more detention hearings.
+If the court keeps you in detention after your arraignment, you will have a detention review every 30 days.
 These are similar to bail hearings for adults.
-At a detention hearing the judge will decide if you should stay confined until your adjudication.
-The judge will consider a number of facts and concerns, such as the seriousness of the offense you are accused of, whether keeping you confined is necessary to protect the victim or the public, and how likely it is that you will run away or not show up for your court hearings if you are released.
+At a detention hearing the judge will decide if you should stay confined until the next hearing but no longer than 30 days without a review.
+The judge will consider a number of factors, such as the seriousness of the offense you are accused of, whether keeping you confined is necessary to protect the victim or the public, and how likely it is that you will run away or not show up for your court hearings if you are released.

-If the court decides to release you, you may be released to the custody of your parents or guardians.
-The court could also set conditions of release.
+If the court decides to release you, you may be released to the custody of your parents or guardians or to the custody of the Division of Juvenile Justice.
+The court will also set conditions of release.
 These are extra rules that you have to follow when you are released.
-If you violate any of your conditions of release, you could be sent back to confinement or detention.
+If you violate any of your conditions of release, you could be sent back to detention or have the conditions of your release modified.
 Common conditions of release include requirements to:

 - attend school and stay out of trouble there;